 Note that bus and campground reservations can be made as early as December 1, for the following summer.

 Conditions on the Denali Park Road

-The map below illustrates which parts of the park road are open to private vehicles (thick green line) and, in summer, to bus traffic (thin black line).
-Red indicates sections of road closed.
+The map below illustrates which parts of the park road are open to private vehicles (thick green line), open to bus traffic (thin black line, summer only), or closed (thin red line).
 Icons also indicate which park campgrounds are open.

 Other red areas on the map show wildlife closures, which are closed to all entry due to nesting or denning activity or sites where a bear or wolf is feeding on a carcass.
 Temporary wildlife closures (lasting less than 24 hours) may also be in place and not appear on the map; always check at the visitor center upon arrival for the latest information before hiking.

 Last updated: November 30, 2022